Link-/pblog/_posts/2025-04-12-how-model-context-protocol-mcp-works.md

    - Users can choose which servers to connect to
    - Different security policies can be applied to different servers
    - Enables granular permission management

+## How do I start?

+Grab the SDK for your favourite programming language: https://github.com/modelcontextprotocol and start building!

 ## My short explanation of the sequence diagram